faizulislamfair/food-delivery-website/README.md

 You can find the Jira project board for this project here: [Jira](https://irstproject.atlassian.net/jira/software/projects/FD/boards/2)

 ## 🔄 Sprint Retrospective
-The purpose of sprint retrospectives is to help the team grow and improve, while also providing a space to celebrate successes and build team morale.
+The purpose of sprint retrospectives was to help the team grow and improve, while also providing a space to celebrate successes and build team morale.

 We have used [Metro Retro](https://metroretro.io/) as sprint retrospective collaboration tool.